How Ballpoint Pens Are Made

 Small discs of metal (often brass, steel, or aluminum) are heated till they are malleable.
 The discs are then moved into a compression chamber corresponding to the shape desired.

-A steel rod rams the metal into the chamber, forcing a spring backed ejector plunger to retract and pushing the metal disc into the die cast mold.
+A steel rod rams the metal into the chamber, thereby forcing a spring backed ejector plunger to retract and pushing the metal disc into the die cast mold.

 The Filling Process